Josefin Olsson: Career

 At the 2012 Summer Olympics, she competed in the Women's Laser Radial class, finishing in 18th place.
+Olsson continued sailing the Laser Radial for the next Olympic cycle, and in September 2014, she won a silver medal at the 2014 ISAF Sailing World Championships in Santander, Spain, behind Marit Bouwmeester of the Netherlands.

-She competed in the same event at the 2016 Olympics, finishing in 6th place.
+She competed in the same event at the 2016 Olympics, finishing in sixth place.
 She competed at the 2020 Summer Olympics in Tokyo 2021, competing in Laser Radial.
+This time, she won a silver medal after having won the medal race.